Rejuvenated Paul leads Suns over Nuggets 122-105 in Game 1 - WHIZ News

-The Suns trailed for most of the first half and by 10 points early in the third quarter but rallied to take the lead by late in the third.
-Devin Booker made a 27-foot, step back 3-pointer and Bridges added a driving layup for a 79-72 advantage.
+The Suns trailed for most of the first half and 70-60 early in the third quarter but rallied to take the lead by late in the third.
+Devin Booker made a 3-pointer and Bridges added a driving layup for a 79-72 advantage.

 They pushed the lead to 88-79 going into the fourth.
-Paul — who played with an ailing shooting shoulder through most of the first round matchup against the Lakers — made back-to-back mid-range jumpers to put the Suns up 94-79 with 10:25 left.
+Paul — who played with the hurt shooting shoulder through most of the first round matchup against the Lakers — made back-to-back mid-range jumpers to put the Suns up 94-79 with 10:25 left.

+“We felt that energy,” Booker said.
+“We felt the passion.
+He just made plays.”

 The flurry came much to the delight of the sellout crowd of 16,319, who anxiously watched the point guard’s every move.